fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Publish-AzureVMDscConfiguration.md

 ```

 ### -StorageContext
-Specifies the azure_2 storage context that provides the security settings used to upload the configuration script to the container specified by the *ContainerName* parameter.
+Specifies the Azure storage context that provides the security settings used to upload the configuration script to the container specified by the *ContainerName* parameter.
 This context provides write access to the container.

 ```yaml